Full Performance, Ludicrously Low Power

 How We Benchmarked Apollo4 Plus

-We used the MLPerf Tiny benchmark suite, which includes four common endpoint AI tasks: keyword spotting, image classification, person detection, and anomaly detection.
+We used the MLPerf Tiny benchmark suite, which includes four common edge AI tasks: keyword spotting, image classification, person detection, and anomaly detection.
 MLPerf Tiny is a tightly-controlled benchmark, with strict rules for the workloads, the types of optimizations that are allowed, and how the results are measured.

 In order to produce the most useful apples-to-apples information for our customers, we followed all these rules when benchmarking our platform, and kept our implementation as 'vanilla' as possible.
 This means we used the off-the-shelf reference models running unmodified Tensorflow Lite for Microcontrollers, and restricted our optimizations to coarse-grained basics rather than engaging in benchmark-specific fine-tuning.